GienVanDenEnden/dividenumber/README.md

 Description
 -----------

-Commandline tool for integer facorization with brute force methode.
+Commandline tool for integer factorization.

+The result is saved in the file out_result.txt .

+By pressing 'S', the current state is saved and the program is ended.
+By using the option '--continue' the program resumed the saved state.

 Installation
 ------------